-Shimizu Port stretches along the waterfront and is accessible from JR Shimizu Station (near Kashi-no-Ichi Market) and Shin-Shimizu Station (a 15-minute walk from S-Pulse Dream Plaza).
-Several buses run along the main road by the port.
+Shimizu Port stretches along the waterfront, accessible from JR Shimizu Station (near Kashi-no-Ichi Market) and Shin-Shimizu Station (a 15-minute walk from S-Pulse Dream Plaza).
+Several buses travel along the main road by the port.

 You can also explore the port by water bus.
 These boats depart hourly from Ejiri Pier at Kashi-no-Ichi Market, stopping at Hinode Pier near S-Pulse Dream Plaza and Miho Pier near Miho Beach.
 The fare is 400 yen per ride.